sourcegraph/sourcegraph-public-snapshot/doc/admin/external_database.md

 ## Using your own Redis server

 Generally, there is no reason to do this as Sourcegraph only stores ephemeral cache and session data in Redis.
-However, if you want to use an external Redis server with Sourcegraph, you can:
+However, if you want to use an external Redis server with Sourcegraph, you can do the following:

-Simply add the `REDIS_ENDPOINT` environment variable to your `docker run` command and Sourcegraph will use that Redis server instead of its built-in one.
+Add the `REDIS_ENDPOINT` environment variable to your `docker run` command and Sourcegraph will use that Redis server instead of its built-in one.
+The string must either have the format `$HOST:PORT` or follow the [IANA specification for Redis URLs](https://www.iana.org/assignments/uri-schemes/prov/redis) (e.g., `redis://:mypassword@host:6379/2`).
 For example:

 <!--
   DO NOT CHANGE THIS TO A CODEBLOCK.